 Michael Schumacher has had the most pole positions at the Spanish Grand Prix, with seven.

-Four drivers have taken back-to-back poles at this track.
-Michael Schumacher, Mika Hakkinen, Mark Webber and Lewis Hamilton are the drivers who’ve achieved this.
-Schumacher is the driver with the most consecutive poles at the track.
+Schumacher is the driver with the most consecutive poles in Spain.
 He took pole in every season between 2000 and 2004.
 Meanwhile, Hamilton is the only driver to have taken consecutive poles on multiple occasions at the track.
 He did so in 2016-18 and in 2020-21.

 Lewis Hamilton gave British drivers the outright record for most poles at the circuit in 2021, recording the nation’s ninth pole here.
+Lando Norris secured Britain’s tenth pole at venue in 2024.

 The 2012 Spanish Grand Prix – in which Lewis Hamilton set the fastest qualifying time but was later disqualified from the session – is the only time that the fastest qualifier has not started from pole position at Catalunya.